 Charles M. Tatelbaum

-for the past 50 years has focused his practice on bankruptcy and creditors’ rights issues, complex business litigation, Uniform Commercial Code transactions and lender liability litigation and other types of secured transactions, as well as domestic and international letters of credit.
+For more than 50 years, Mr. Tatelbaum has focused his practice on bankruptcy and creditors’ rights issues, complex business litigation, Uniform Commercial Code transactions and lender liability litigation and other types of secured transactions, as well as domestic and international letters of credit.

 Recently, he completed a total revision of the purchase order terms and conditions and purchase agreement terms and conditions for one of the largest retailers in the United States utilizing provisions of Article 2 of the Uniform Commercial Code in order to provide maximum rights, remedies and benefits to the retailer as both a purchaser and seller of goods.